jaypaulb/Canvus-Go-API/tasks.md

 - **Unit tests and documentation updates are in progress for new endpoints.**
 - **Parenting and Annotations endpoints are not fully implemented/tested due to API limitations or known bugs.**
 - **Next:**
-    - Complete and verify unit tests for all new endpoints
     - Finalize godoc and README documentation
     - Review for any missing minor endpoints or edge cases
     - Prepare for initial release
+    - (Optional) Implement and test widget-centric viewport and open-canvas centering in workspace logic
+    - (Optional) Revisit parenting and annotations endpoints if/when API/server supports it

 ### Required Abstractions/Utilities